 - Page editor 1.0 will not be removed--you may continue using it as you desire but again, using new components like the Featured Products block will require 2.0 pages.

-- 1.0 course thank you pages cannot be recreated as 2.0 pages.
-This is because thank you pages are automatically created when you set up your course.
+- 1.0 course checkout and thank you pages cannot be recreated as 2.0 pages.
+This is because they are automatically created when you set up your school and create courses.
+Creating 2.0 thank you and checkout pages requires creating a new school.